frink-okn/graph-descriptions/rural-kg/index.md

-# rural-kg
+# RuralKG Ontology

-TODO -- tell the world what this schema describes.
+An ontology which serves the schema for the cross-domain knowledge graph (Rural-KG) to integrate health and justice data for rural resilience.

 URI: rural-kg